BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 ### Diffusion Models

 For generating images, various approaches are used.
-The approach currently used in most state-of-the-art CV generative AI systems like Stable Diffusion and DALL-E are diffusion models.
+The approach currently used in most state-of-the-art CV generative AI systems like Stable Diffusion and DALL-E are *diffusion models*.
 Diffusion models are most complex.
 I will describe various concepts separately.

 #### Autoencoders (AE)

-An *autoencoder (AE)* is a type of NN used to learn efficient representations of data, typically for the purpose of dimensionality reduction, feature extraction, or generative modeling.
+An *autoencoder (AE)* is a type of ANN used to learn efficient representations of data, typically for the purpose of dimensionality reduction, feature extraction, or generative modeling.
 AEs are trained in an unsupervised manner: the goal is to reconstruct the input as accurately as possible.

 AEs consist of two main components: